Here's the PS5 games using DualSense haptic feedback and adaptive triggers

 |Yes

 As this list grows and the generation goes on, we'll be sure to expand the table with further details and confirmed games.
+While titles from Sony Worldwide Studios are sure to use these features, third-party support may be more sparse as time goes on.

 Next-gen gaming is here!

-In our PS5 review, PlayStation lead Jennifer Locke was truly impressed with the DualSense and cited it as a major plus for Sony's console, saying that it truly must be felt in order to understand why it's so good.
+In our PS5 review, Android Central Games Editor Jennifer Locke was truly impressed with the DualSense and cited it as a major plus for Sony's console, saying that it truly must be felt to understand why it's so good.
+If you haven't managed to grab one yet, keep an eye out for PS5 restocks so you can jump in on the latest generation of gaming.

-The PS5 is set to be released on Nov.
-12, 2020 in the U.S, U.K. and other countries, with a global launch on November 19.
+To keep your controllers charged up and ready to go, you might want to grab a DualSense charging station.
+We've noticed that the more a game uses the adaptive triggers and haptic feedback features, the faster the battery will drain.
+There's no consistent pattern to this, but, in general, from our testing, a DualSense controller with a healthy battery being used to play Astro's Playroom will last just under three hours.

 We may earn a commission for purchases using our links.
 Learn more.